NVIDIA/aistore/docs/etl.md

 ### `hpush://` and `hpull://` communications

-In `hpush` or `hpull://` communication types, the user has to define a function that takes bytes as a parameter, processes it and returns bytes. e.g. [ETL to calculate MD5 of an object](https://github.com/NVIDIA/aistore/blob/main/python/examples/ais-etl/etl_md5_hpush.py)
+In `hpush` or `hpull://` communication types, the user has to define a function that takes bytes as a parameter, processes it and returns bytes.

 ```python
 def transform(input_bytes: bytes) -> bytes